-After quick and thorough research, it is possible to come up with basic information about the company and position being offered to choose the topic accordingly for the presentation.
+After quick and thorough research, it is possible to come up with basic information about the company and position offered to choose the topic for the presentation.

-Let’s look at 55 ideas from 11 topics (5 for each) for a job interview presentation now.
+Having said all that, let’s look at 55 ideas from 11 topics (5 for each) for a job interview presentation.

 - Human resources

-Each one of the topics above can be a broad theme and be related to anything and everything, though they can be focused on specifics of a job description, for example, to meet the expectations of the interviewers and judge how good was your research about the topic and the position.
+Each one of the topics above can be a broad theme and be related to anything and everything, though they can be focused on specifics of a job description, for example, to meet the expectations of the interviewers and judge how good your research about the topic and the position is.

 11 Great topics for a job interview presentation